Chiral spin liquid and quantum phase diagram of spin-$1/2$ $J_1$-$J_2$-$J_{\chi}$ model on the square lattice: Introduction

 On the other hand, CSL may also play an important role in cuprate superconductors.
-Recently, the thermal Hall measurements for cuprate superconductors have found a giant thermal Hall conductivity at small doping level even including the half-filled case~\cite{Grissonnanche_2019,grissonnanche2020chiral,boulanger2020thermal,boulanger2022thermal,boulanger2023thermal}, which triggered the theoretical interests in the origin of the thermal Hall conductivity~\cite{samajdar2019enhanced,samajdar2019thermal,Han2019,li2019thermal,li2019theory,Zhang2021,merino2022majorana,Varma2020,Guo2021,ye2021phonon,Mangeolle2022PRX,Mangeolle2022,Flebus2022,Sun2022}.
-Based on mean-field calculations, it was proposed that there is a phase coexistent regime of N\'eel magnetic order and CSL topological order~\cite{samajdar2019enhanced,Zhang2021} in the spin-$1/2$ square-lattice Heisenberg model with the nearest-neighbor (NN) $J_1$, next-nearest-neighbor (NNN) $J_2$ antiferromagnetic (AFM) exchange interactions, as well as the three-spin scalar chiral coupling $J_\chi$ describing the effect of external magnetic fields in the thermal Hall experiments.
-The coexistent N\'eel AFM order and neutral spinon excitations may provide a natural understanding on the experimental observations~\cite{samajdar2019enhanced,Zhang2021}.
+Recently, thermal Hall measurements for cuprate superconductors have found a giant thermal Hall conductivity at small doping level even including the half-filled case~\cite{Grissonnanche_2019,grissonnanche2020chiral,boulanger2020thermal,boulanger2022thermal,boulanger2023thermal}, which triggered the theoretical interests in the origin of thermal Hall conductivity~\cite{samajdar2019enhanced,samajdar2019thermal,Han2019,li2019thermal,li2019theory,Zhang2021,merino2022majorana,Varma2020,Guo2021,ye2021phonon,Mangeolle2022PRX,Mangeolle2022,Flebus2022,Sun2022}.
+Based on mean-field calculations, it was proposed that there is a coexistent regime of N\'eel magnetic order and CSL topological order~\cite{samajdar2019enhanced,Zhang2021} in the spin-$1/2$ square-lattice Heisenberg model with the nearest-neighbor (NN) $J_1$ and next-nearest-neighbor (NNN) $J_2$ antiferromagnetic (AFM) exchange interactions, as well as the three-spin scalar chiral coupling $J_\chi$ describing the effect of external magnetic fields in the thermal Hall experiments.
+The coexistent N\'eel AFM order and neutral spinon excitations may provide a natural understanding of the experimental observations~\cite{samajdar2019enhanced,Zhang2021}.

-In previous studies on this microscopic spin model, the N\'eel AFM order and Kalmeyer-Laughlin CSL state have been found~\cite{merino2022majorana,nielsen2013,Liu_2016}, but the possible phase coexistence has not been examined in numerical calculations.
-Very recently, the similar spin-$1$ $J_1$-$J_2$-$J_{\chi}$ model has been comprehensively studied by DMRG calculations, which find no evidence for coexistent N\'eel order and CSL but unveil a phase coexistence of stripe AFM order and a non-Abelian CSL in the larger $J_2$ regime~\cite{huang2021}.
-This phase coexistence is characterized by a strong magnetic order and the entanglement spectrum that agrees with the expected CSL state~\cite{huang2021}.
+In previous studies on this microscopic spin model, the N\'eel AFM order and Kalmeyer-Laughlin CSL state have been found~\cite{merino2022majorana,nielsen2013,Liu_2016}, but the possible coexistence has not been examined in numerical calculations.
+Very recently, the similar spin-$1$ $J_1$-$J_2$-$J_{\chi}$ model has been comprehensively studied by DMRG calculations, which find no evidence for coexistent N\'eel order and Abelian topological order but unveil a coexistence of stripe AFM order and a non-Abelian topological order in the larger-$J_2$ regime~\cite{huang2021}.
+This coexistence is characterized by a strong magnetic order and the entanglement spectrum that agrees with the expected CSL state~\cite{huang2021}.
 These reported results of the spin-$1$ model also stimulate an interest in the similar phenomenon in the corresponding spin-$1/2$ system.